 IS: I think that there may have been a double, but coupled, transition.
 One of the transitions was probably marked by the unleashing in the media of the Science Wars.
-In fact, at the very beginning of The Invention of Modern Science (Stengers, 2000), which I wrote in 1993, I anticipated the possibility of such a confrontation.
+In fact, at the very beginning of The Invention of Modern Science, which I wrote in 1993, I anticipated the possibility of such a confrontation.
 If only the critics had proposed that science was a practice among others!
 It would have opened the question of what is proper to each practice.
 But no, they had to claim that it is a practice like any other, which implied that they already knew how to define a practice.
 I discussed this issue a lot with Bruno Latour, but he did not see the point.
-He would answer ‘no, no, scientists are on our side.
-It’s only epistemologists who are the problem.’
+He would answer “no, no, scientists are on our side.
+It’s only epistemologists who are the problem.”
 Indeed, he never wished to insult scientists.
 For him metaphors or constructions were positive –not critical– characterizations.
 But what I knew was that for experimenters the very point is to be able to claim that what they propose is not only a metaphor.
 Bruno privileged terms like enrolling, or recruiting, because it could be used both for humans and for non-humans.
 The issue is that, for those experimenters, recruiting humans is easy, while experimentally recruiting microorganisms is an event!
 So, one of the themes of The Invention of Modern Science is the theme of the event as opposed to the general epistemological question.
 It happens that in a lab a non-human may be enrolled as a “reliable witness” in an argument.
 But this reliability is a matter of collective concern – this is what Latour now proposes and could be endorsed by scientists!
 The event which makes for the specificity of experimental practices is the possibility to claim that no competent colleague’s objection has succeeded in defeating the claim, in proposing alternatives showing that the so-called witness may betray its role.